avbmfff/avbmfff/README.md

 - 🌟 Developing a file comparison service using JavaScript, HTML, and CSS
 - 🌟 Testing APIs using Postman

-### 🎓 Sirius Kuzbass / Teacher of Python
+### 🎓 Sirius Kuzbass / Teacher of Python | AUGUST 2023
 - 🌟 Writing a Python learning program
 - 🌟 Creating machine learning tasks
 - 🌟 Reviewing works and conducting code reviews

+### 🎓 ITMO University / Teaching assistant | SEMPTEMBER 2022 - JUNE 2023
+- 🌟 Reviweing student's code
+- 🌟 Explaining Algorithms and Data Structures & Discrete Mathematics
+- 🌟 Checking homework

+-
 ## 👩‍💻 About Me
 I am a passionate developer with a keen interest in software quality assurance (AQA) in Java.
-My stack includes JUnit 5, Selenide/Selenium, RestAssured, TestNG, Hibernate, and Spring Boot.
-In my free time, I explore new languages, technologies, and methodologies.
-My primary focus is on creating efficient and innovative solutions.
-Additionally, I enjoy delving into machine learning.
+I am not afraid to take on new tasks and always strive to find optimal solutions for them.
+I am constantly developing in the field of information technology, taking part in hackathons and seminars.
+In my work, I appreciate the consistency of actions and the clear formulation of technical tasks.
+I am open to learning and always ready to improve my professional level.

+My path to automated testing was driven by a wide range of interesting tasks related to optimizing manual testing, as well as technological areas such as Java/Kotlin, Python, TypeScript, TestNG, Playwright, and Selenide.
+In addition, I am attracted to the field of DevOps, and now I am actively studying Docker, CI/CD, Jenkins and Kubernetes technologies.

 ![Snake Animation](https://raw.githubusercontent.com/Platane/snk/output/github-contribution-grid-snake.svg)